Have you ever thought about taking your Android skills to the Android contract jobs market or are you looking to grow within it?

 Day Rate: What can you earn?

-As with any contract job, the day rate in the Android market depends on the individual circumstances of the client, the skill level, and experience of the contractor as well as the project at hand.
+As with any contract job, the day rate in the Android market depends on the individual circumstances of the client, the skill level, and the experience of the contractor as well as the project at hand.
 I don’t believe in blanket rates or “rate cards” across the industry.

 That being said, you will find a variation in payment across the different types of companies that hire Android contract developers: